 MMR Vaccine Controversy

-The debate began in 1998 when British researchers published a paper stating that the measles-mumps-rubella (MMR) vaccine caused autism.
-The study looked at only 12 children, but it received a lot of publicity.
-At the same time, there was a rapid increase in the number of kids diagnosed with the condition.
+The study looked at only 12 children, but it received a lot of publicity because at the same time, there was a rapid increase in the number of kids diagnosed with the condition.

 The paper’s findings led other doctors to do their own research into the link between the MMR vaccine and autism.
 At least 12 follow-up studies were done.
 None found any evidence the vaccine caused autism.